By Gloria Seow, Education Group ChairpersonPhotos by Gloria Seow & Lena Chow

 What could be more inspiring than a nature walk for kids led by a fellow kid, in this case 11-year old Mark Strange?
-We were not disappointed as Mark bravely took his peers and their caregivers in a fun romp through Upper Seletar Reservoir on 28 June 2014.
+We were not disappointed as Mark bravely took his peers and their caregivers in a fun romp through Upper Seletar Reservoir (located off Mandai Road in Singapore) on 28 June 2014.

 |The white fibre or kapok in Malay of the Kapok Tree was used to stuff pillows and mattresses in the past.|